imrhalkova/VirtualGarden/user_documentation.md

 ### Flowers

-To plant a flower the player has to pay for flower seeds.
+To plant a flower the player has to pay for the flower seeds.
 The flower goes through 3 states.
 First the flower is in growing state which lasts the number of growth days for said flower.
 After that the flower enters blooming state during which it produces money that can be collected every day.
 The flower remains blooming for the flower's number of bloom days.
 After the flower fades or if its killed due to bugs or not being watered often enough, the flower is in dead state.

 Maximum days between watering signifies the maximum number of days this flower will survive not being watered.

 ### Weed

 Weed spawns on tiles without flowers.
-With new day it can spread to adjacent tiles, including the ones with flowers.
-When weed is on the same tile as a planted flower, if the flower is in growing state than the growth is stopped by the weed, if the flower is in blooming state, the blooming is paused and the flower does not produce money.
+With a new day it can spread to adjacent tiles, including the ones with flowers.
+When weed is on the same tile as a planted flower, if the flower is in growing state than the growth is paused by the weed, if the flower is in blooming state, the blooming is paused and the flower does not produce money.

+In the UI tiles with weed change their color from brown to green.

 ### Bugs

 Bugs spawn on tiles with flowers.
 They kill the flower after a few days.
 To get rid of the bugs the player has to pay for a bug spray.
 There are different kind of bugs with different prices of bug sprays and different number of days until the flower is killed.
-If the flower is in the growing state, growth is paused as long as the bugs are there.
+If the flower is in growing state, growth is paused as long as the bugs are there.
 If the flower is in blooming state. blooming is paused as long as the bugs are there.

+In the UI tiles with bugs have black dots over them.

 ### Events

 There is a chance with each new day that an event will be triggered.
 If it is triggered, one of the possible events will be chosen.
+The possible events are:

+Rain - all flowers are watered

+Drought - the player has a limited number of flowers they can water a day

+Humid weather - there is a higher chance of bugs appearing than normal

+High temperature - there is a higher chance of weeds appearing than normal

+Broken tools - the player cannot remove weed from tiles